Should I Do Cardio Before or After Weight Training?

 If fat loss is your main focus, you can do cardio before weight training.
 Lifting weights can help promote weight loss.
 For example, the more muscle mass you have, the faster your metabolism.
 This means you burn more calories while at rest.
 This can make it easier to create an energy deficit in your diet and lose weight over time.

-Cardio can also boost weight loss efforts.
-That’s because when you do aerobic exercise, you are working in the ‘fat burning zone.’
-That’s a heart rate zone of around 70 percent of your heart rate max (HRM).
-To determine your HRM, do 220 minus your age.
+Cardio can also boost weight-loss efforts.
+That's because when you do aerobic exercise, you are working in the 'fat-burning zone'.
+That's a heart rate zone of around 70 percent of your heart rate max (HRM).
+To determine your HRM, calculate 220 minus your age.

 Plus, cardio like HIIT is one of the best ways to burn fat, above any other type of exercise.
 Because it's performed anaerobically, it creates an excess post-exercise oxygen consumption (EPOC).
 This elevates your metabolic rate for up to 24 hours post-workout.